curateteaching/digitalpedagogy/keywords/queer.md

 This special issue of Ada hopes, in the words of the editors to explore "what the concept of praxis could offer in our thinking about the intersections of gender, digital media, and technology.
 Praxis in both Marxist and in Arendtian political thought brings together theory, philosophy and political action into the realm of the everyday."
 The special issue also highlights the ways that digital projects like the journal Ada can be open source, be committed to an "transparent, productive, and rigorous peer review process," and be created, designed, published, and distributed collectively online.

 ### Related Materials

-In MLA format, list five related items or resources that are informative for teaching with your keyword in mind. **Please only include five items.
-No more, no less.**

 * "Blogging (as) Feminist Digital Pedagogy."  _Media Praxis_.
 27 Jan.
 2014.
 	[https://aljean.wordpress.com/2014/01/27/blogging-as-feminist-digital-pedagogy/](https://aljean.wordpress.com/2014/01/27/blogging-as-feminist-digital-pedagogy/).